- S -

 apparently didn't offer any technical edge.
 On the contrary, its

-non-transparent base plate is a rather disadvantage. |
+non-transparent base plate is rather a disadvantage. |

-Ad and User instr. (click for details)
+Ad and User instr. (click

 |